By Corina Heri

 The Court considered the applicant’s claims concerning the traumatic nature of her experiences during the trial exclusively under Article 8, whereas the lack of procedural promptness was examined in the context of Article 3.
 Due to this, the Court did not consider whether the suffering and humiliation caused to Y. during the course of the proceedings, including the repeated confrontations with her alleged abuser, had reached the threshold of severity required for a violation of Article 3.
 Under that provision, no mention was therefore made of the particular vulnerability of the applicant as a minor subjected to sexual assault.
 Recognition of that vulnerability would not only have benefitted the consistency of the Court’s vulnerability reasoning under Article 3, but it would also have provided further acknowledgment of the applicant’s suffering.

 Furthermore, the present contribution seconds Yaiza Janssens’s conclusion on the need to combat rape myths and improve domestic treatment of alleged sexual violence.
 The Court could have done more to actively address and challenge the rape myths rampant in the domestic examination of this case.
-X.’s cross-examination of the applicant, the position taken by his counsel and even the report of one of the gynecological experts (§ 22) insinuated that the applicant may have incited or desired X.’s advances, chosen not to defend herself or made a false report of rape.
+X.’s cross-examination of the applicant, the position taken by his counsel and even the report of one of the gynecological experts from a Center for Cosmetic & Reconstructive Gynecology (§ 22) insinuated that the applicant may have incited or desired X.’s advances, chosen not to defend herself or made a false report of rape.
 In the interest of procedural fairness, the Court should both name and contest harmful stereotyping of the victims of sexual violence.

 Colac v.
 Romania, no. 26504/06, Judgment of 10 February 2015, § 41, with further references.